How do you take care of spring cleaning when you don’t feel like cleaning? You follow this handy checklist for spring cleaning.

 - They can also be washed by hand using a wet cloth and small amount of dish soap.

 - Always allow them to air dry – do not put them in the dryer.

 Day Eight: Wash the kitchen utensil caddy

 Day Nine: Wash pet food bowls & mats

 Day Ten: Sort pet toys, toss any that are worn out or unsafe

-Day Eleven: Wipe down washing machine & dryer outside, clean dispensers
+Day Eleven: Wipe down washing machine & dryer on the outside, clean the soap dispensers

-Day Twelve: Dust tops of interior doors and windows
+Day Twelve: Dust the tops of interior doors & windows

 Day Thirteen: Dust picture frames, mirrors, & wall art

 Day Fourteen: Wipe down all doorknobs, spray with disinfectant